 The SIM men and SIM baby mannequins are complete with software, which is used to replicate real symptoms, and are enhanced by the manipulation of for example blood pressure, pulse and heart rate for extra realism.
 SIM Man can also “talk” to the students which adds another dimension to their use in teaching clinical skills and in simulation exercises.

 The Seacole library, based at City South Campus, is one of the UK's largest specialist health education libraries.
 The state-of-the art facility offers an extensive range of range of information and reference materials set out in a relaxing environment, conducive to studying.
 There are comfortable seating areas, group study areas, a silent study area and private study rooms.

 The Seacole building houses a large open access IT Suite which comprises of 96 PCs, full colour printers, photocopiers and scanners.
 Our PCs utilise the latest Intel i5 core technology, all with:

 Our PCs are also designed to support students who may have difficulties with reading and writing, featuring specialised software with zooming/magnification and screen reading capabilities, which may also be customised for individual student needs.

 The IT Suite offers extended opening hours and is supported by a specialist Open Access Assistant during term time.
 In addition to the open access PCs within the IT Suite, there are 12 networked student PCs available within Seacole library.

-Cathy's professional interests include chronic kidney disease, patient education for LTCs, aspects of urology and urogynaecology/continence, T&L, e-learning pedagogy and research methods.
+Cathy's professional interests include chronic kidney disease, patient education for LTCs, aspects of urology and urogynaecology/continence, Teaching and Learning, e-learning pedagogy and research methods.